-In honor of National Coming Out Day, I would like to share a part of my coming out story that I’ve never shared publicly.
-I will share this story in greater depth in my upcoming book, My Gay Agenda.
+In honor of National Coming Out Day, I would like to share a part of my coming out story I’ve never shared publicly, “The Night I Betrayed My Best Friend”.
+I will share this story in greater depth in my memoir.

 It was around 9:30PM on April 15, 2008 when I sent an instant message to my friend Hunter on AOL.
 I didn’t know it then but the conclusion from this conversation would change the course of my life